Have you ever feel that you’ve pumped for half an hour but only getting drops of milk?

 Say, you are away from your baby for 10 hours for work.
 Which one do you think is better?
 Having two pumping sessions, 30 minutes each, or 3 pumping sessions, 20 minutes each?

-Some of you may say, hey they should be the same, since the the total time spent end up to be one hour for both.
+Some of you may say, hey they should be the same since the total time spent is one hour for both.

 But actually, having more sessions will give you more milk.